Effects of noise on leaky integrate-and-fire neuron models for neuromorphic computing applications

 \section{Abstract}

 Artificial neural networks (ANNs) have been extensively used for the description of problems arising from biological systems and for constructing neuromorphic computing models.
 The third generation of ANNs, namely, spiking neural networks (SNNs), inspired by biological neurons enable a more realistic mimicry of the human brain.
 A large class of the problems from these domains is characterized by the necessity to deal with the combination of neurons, spikes and synapses via integrate-and-fire neuron models.
-Motivated by important applications of the integrate-and-fire of neurons in neuromorphic computing for bio-medical studies, the main focus of the present work is on the analysis of the effects of random inputs on leaky integrate-and-fire (LIF) neuron models.
-One of the models examined here is based on a classical LIF model, while the other model is a LIF synaptic conductance neuron model.
-Our analysis is carried out via Langevin stochastic dynamics in a numerical setting describing cell membrane potentials.
-We provide the details of the models, as well as representative numerical examples, and discuss the effects of noise on the time evolution of the membrane potential as well as the spiking activities of neurons in both LIF models scrutinized here.
-Furthermore, our numerical results demonstrate that the presence of random inputs in LIF systems may substantially influence the spiking activities of neurons. \keywords{ANNs \and SNNs \and LIF \and Langevin stochastic models \and neuromorphic computing \and random input currents \and synaptic conductances \and neuron spiking activities \and uncertainty factors \and membrane and action potentials \and neuron refractory periods}
+Motivated by important applications of the integrate-and-fire of neurons in neuromorphic computing for bio-medical studies, the main focus of the present work is on the analysis of the effects of additive and multiplicative types of random input currents together with a random refractory period on a leaky integrate-and-fire (LIF) synaptic conductance neuron model.
+Our analysis is carried out via Langevin stochastic dynamics in a numerical setting describing a cell membrane potential.
+We provide the details of the model, as well as representative numerical examples, and discuss the effects of noise on the time evolution of the membrane potential as well as the spiking activities of neurons in the LIF synaptic conductance model scrutinized here.
+Furthermore, our numerical results demonstrate that the presence of a random refractory period in the LIF synaptic conductance system may substantially influence an increased irregularity of spike trains of the output neuron. \keywords{ANNs \and SNNs \and LIF \and Langevin stochastic models \and neuromorphic computing \and random input currents \and synaptic conductances \and neuron spiking activities \and uncertainty factors \and membrane and action potentials \and neuron refractory periods}